Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Method of calculation

-Finally, the spectroscopic factor $S_F$ in Eq.~\eqref{theOverlap} is the percentage of the halo-neutron configuration in $^{11}$Be.
+Finally, the spectroscopic factor $S_F$ in Eq.~\eqref{theOverlap} is the percentage of the halo-neutron configuration in $^{11}\mathrm{Be}$.
 It leads to a reduction in the branching ratio and an enhancement in the $ft$ value.
-The spectroscopic factor $S_F$ is $ 0.71$ according to Ref.~\cite{SchmittPRL1082012} which is fairly large.
-We use the smaller value of $S_F = 0.51$ provided in Ref.~\cite{LeePRC752007} for all calculations.
+The spectroscopic factor $S_F$ is $ 0.71$ according to Ref.~\cite{SchmittPRL1082012}.
+Recently, Ref.~\cite{tang2025} reported the extracted value of $S_F = 0.25 \pm 0.06$.
+We use the adopted value of $S_F = 0.51 \pm 0.06$ provided in Ref.~\cite{LeePRC752007} for all calculations.
+It is noted that no additional spectroscopic factor is introduced for the final $^{11}$B resonance, which is described directly by the continuum Skyrme Hartree-Fock scattering wave function.
+The values for parameters and constants in the classical theory of the weak interaction, such as $K$ and $\lambda$, contain uncertainties.
+In the present work, we emphasize the uncertainty caused by the location of the nuclear single-particle resonance, which can lead to order-of-magnitude variations in the branching ratio.